aasteward/aasteward.github.io/README.md

 # Installation

-First, install Bundler: `gem install bundler`
+First, install Bundler: `gem install bundler` and then do `rbenv rehash` (to finalize the installation).

 Then, from this repo's root folder, run `bundle install`.
 This will install all of the gems listed in the **Gemfile**.